Haplogroup K2

 Haplogroup K2, also known as K-M526 and formerly known as MNOPS, is a human Y-DNA haplogroup.

 Relative to its age, the internal structure of K2 is extremely complex, and subclades of it are carried by males native to regions including Australasia, Oceania, Southeast Asia, South Asia, East Asia, Central Asia, the Americas, Europe, and the Horn of Africa.
 Many of its branches are very common, the most numerically important being R in Europe and South Asia and O in East and Southeast Asia (as well as recent immigrants to other continents).
 Haplogroups N and Q, while they are less common overall, are also very widespread, in northern Eurasia and the Americas respectively.
 M and S are almost entirely restricted to Oceania and eastern Indonesia, where they occur at high frequency.
 Rare subclades outside of these major lineages are known mainly from Island Southeast Asia (including the Andaman Islands and the Philippines).

-Basal paragroup K2* has been identified only among indigenous Australian males, about 27% of whom carry basal K-M526∗.
-Indigenous Australians and Papuans also carry subclades of K2b1, namely haplogroups M (a.k.a.
-K2b1a) and S (a.k.a.
-K2b1b) – M & S are the predominant haplogroups amongst living males from New Guinea.
+Basal paragroup K2* (K-526) has been identified mostly among indigenous Australian males, about 27% of whom carry basal K-M526*.
+Indigenous Australians and Papuans also carry subclades of K2b1, namely haplogroups M, also known as K2b1a, and S, also known as K2b1b.
+M and S are the predominant haplogroups amongst living males from New Guinea.

 K2a* has been found only in Upper Paleolithic remains from western Siberia and the Balkans, known respectively as "Ust'-Ishim man" and "Oase-1".
 The only primary branch of K2a, known as K-M2313*, has been documented in two living individuals, who have ethnic ties to South Asia and South East Asia respectively: a Telugu from India and an ethnic Malay from Singapore.
 In addition, K-Y28299, which appears to be a primary branch of K-M2313, has been found in three living individuals from India.
 Another subclade, NO (M214)* – which for a time was thought to be synonymous with K2a (M2308)* – has not been identified in living individuals or remains.